lrmcfarland/AAI/README.md

 by [Jean Meeus](https://en.wikipedia.org/wiki/Jean_Meeus)

-I use this to collect what I learned about various programming problems into a coherent whole in service of an application.
+I use this to collect what I learned about various programming problems into a coherent whole in service of an application, in this case calculating the position of the sun for an observer at a given location and date time.

 I started with some object oriented ideas about using C++ to build a [Coordinates library](https://github.com/lrmcfarland/Coordinates) to